All about Microsoft Access 2010 and the VBA language

 The new Features of Microsoft Access 2010 are:

-- The Ribbon has been improved and the Backstage File menu now loads a new screen with more
+- The Ribbon has been improved and the File menu now loads a new screen with more functionality.

 - Access 2010 allows conditional formatting within reports.

-- Expression and the Query Builder now use Intellisense.
-This reduces errors with queries, expressions
+- Expression and the Query Builder now use IntelliSense.

 - The VBA editing environment is minimally enhanced.

-- Visual Basic for Applications (VBA) 6.0 has been updated to VBA 7.0.
-VBA will be maintained
+- Visual Basic for Applications (VBA) 6.0 has been updated to VBA 7.0

 Deprecated features in Access 2010